irskep/irskep.github.com/content/posts/2013-05-04-we-dreamers-postmortem.md

 while for the 4+ MB of user data to download, so give it a minute or two.

 Of all my programming escapades over the past couple of years, I'm most proud of this one.
-Here's a comprehensive collection of my thoughts about it.
+Here's a comprehensive collection of my thoughts about it, including a discussions of the technical aspects.

-<iframe width="560" height="315" src="//www.youtube.com/embed/2bmRw-QD1Bs" frameborder="0" allowfullscreen></iframe>

 ## Conception